awsdocs/amazon-s3-userguide/doc_source/restoring-objects.md

 You can check the progress of the restoration on the **Object overview** page\.
 For more information, see [Viewing an object overview in the Amazon S3 console](view-object-overview.md)\.
 This page will show that the restoration is **In progress**\.

-If you're restoring from S3 Glacier or S3 Glacier Deep Archive, the temporary copy of the **Object overview** shows the **Restoration expiry date**\.
+If you're restoring from S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive, the temporary copy of the **Object overview** shows the **Restoration expiry date**\.
 Amazon S3 will remove the restored copy of your archive on this date\.

-Restored objects from S3 Glacier or S3 Glacier Deep Archive are stored only for the number of days that you specify\.
+Restored objects from S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive are stored only for the number of days that you specify\.
 If you want a permanent copy of the object, create a copy of it in your Amazon S3 bucket\.

 After restoring an object, you can download it from the **Overview** page\.
 For more information, see [Viewing an object overview in the Amazon S3 console](view-object-overview.md)\.